midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 - In order to work with only numerical values we converted categorical variables into numerical format using one-hot encoding or label encoder, depending on the use case.

-## Risks and Unknowns

-During internal discussion with the team we uncovered the following risks:

-- Column "Cholesterol" contains 0 values, and while rare genetic condirtions might cause cholesterol level be very low, it's extremely unlikely to be measured at 0.
-That means, that we need either to impute some values instead of 0 or delete 172 records from the dataset.If we choose to delete these records, we may risk losing valuable information, potentially affecting the robustness and accuracy of our analysis.
-On the other hand, imputing mean values comes with its own challenges, such as introducing bias or assumptions that may not accurately reflect the true distribution of cholesterol levels.

 ## Exploratory Data Analysis